Rules & Regulations

 • When it is parked within twenty (20) feet of a fire hydrant or overextending in parking lots in a manner as to impede fire-fighting efforts.

 • When it obstructs traffic or is parked on a roadway, driveway, loading zone, service vehicle space, electric vehicle space, fire lane, or accessible parking area including adjacent striping without special permission.
-Note: Van-accessible handicap parking spaces include the stripes next to the space with the wheelchair symbol.
+Note: Van-accessible handicap parking spaces include the egress area (zebra-striped area) next to the space with the wheelchair symbol.

-• When a vehicle has remained in an area that has been closed at the direction of Parking and Transportation Services, for snow removal, maintenance or a special event.
+• When a vehicle has remained in an area that has been closed at the direction of Parking & Transportation Services, for snow removal, maintenance or a special event.

 • When it has been abandoned as reasonably determined by the Parking Office.